This section of our website addresses some of the most frequently asked questions.

 Our reception teams are very experienced and are happy to give advice on which member of our healthcare team would be the most appropriate for you to see.

 You may find that you are advised to see a Nurse rather than a Doctor – we have a team of nurses with specialist skills and two of them can prescribe.
-Some of our Doctors work part-time hours and they all work across the three practice sites.
+Some of our Doctors work part-time hours and they all work across the two practice sites.
 You may therefore find you have to wait to be seen by a specific GP.

 On some days there is more demand that others, your co-operation is very much appreciated when we try to identify your need as urgent or routine on those days.

 How do I contact the District Nursing Service?

 You can contact the the District Nursing Team by telephoning 01904 627635.

 Unfortunately they are no longer based within our surgery and so we are unable to pass any messages on to them.

 How do I contact the Health Visiting service?